Orchids are popular! At one time indoor orchids were a specialty item found only at the florist shop and orchid nurseries.

 If the shadow is faint, then you have a low-light setting.
 If the shadow is dark and distinct, you have a high-light setting.
 You will need to choose your orchids accordingly and/or adjust by adding artificial lighting.

 #3 – Check Your Light Exposure

-Remember that an unobstructed southern exposure is best for most orchids; however, some varieties do well in high or medium light settings in western windows or partially obstructed southern windows.
+Remember that unobstructed southern exposure is best for most orchids; however, some varieties do well in high or medium-light settings in western windows or partially obstructed southern windows.
 If all you have is a northern window, try adding some artificial light for better results.